-- (76) Copyright infringement may arise when creating, copying or communicating copyright works in ways that are not permitted under the Act or in ways where there is not an appropriate licence in place for the intended use. - (77) The University will respond quickly to internal copyright issues and external notifications of alleged copyright infringement. - (78) Internal copyright infringement issues in internal CDU systems and processes will be dealt with by the University Copyright Officer.
-Minor issues will be dealt with directly by the Copyright Officer in a confidential manner, while complex issues may be escalated to senior management of the University. - (79) External individuals or organisations that believe content available on the University's digital platforms and services constitutes a copyright infringement of their work or the work of others should notify the University by sending an email to the Library Enquiries Service. - (80) The notification must contain sufficient information to: - a. recognise that the email is reporting an allegation of copyright infringement; - b. identify and locate the copyrighted work that is the subject of the allegation; - c. provide contact details for the individual or organisation; and - d. identify the owner of the copyrighted material. - (81) The Copyright Officer will deal with external notifications of infringement in a timely and confidential manner.
-Allegations will be referred to senior management of the University if it is high risk or cannot be resolved in a reasonable time.

-(82) The Copyright Officer will comply with all relevant legislative and other controls, such as the notice and takedown provisions in the Copyright Regulations 2017.
+- (69) Copyright infringement may arise when creating, copying or communicating copyright works in ways that are not permitted under the Act or in ways where there is not an appropriate licence in place for the intended use. - (70) The University will respond quickly to internal copyright issues and external notifications of alleged copyright infringement. - (71) Internal copyright infringement issues in internal University systems and processes will be dealt with by the University Copyright Officer.
+Minor issues will be dealt with directly by the Copyright Officer in a confidential manner, while complex issues may be escalated to the Vice-Chancellor. - (72) External individuals or organisations that believe content available on the University's digital platforms and services constitutes a copyright infringement of their work or the work of others should notify the University by emailing askthelibrary@cdu.edu.au. - (73) The notification must contain sufficient information to: - a. recognise that the email is reporting an allegation of copyright infringement; - b. identify and locate the copyrighted work that is the subject of the allegation; - c. provide contact details for the individual or organisation; and - d. identify the owner of the copyrighted material. - (74) The Copyright Officer will deal with external notifications of infringement in a timely and confidential manner.
+Allegations will be referred to the Vice-Chancellor if they are high risk or cannot be resolved in a reasonable time. - (75) The Copyright Officer will comply with all relevant legislative and other controls, such as the notice and takedown provisions in the Copyright Regulations 2017.